-The maximum time limit for completion of the MS program is nine years.
+The maximum time limit for completion of the MS or MA programs is nine years.
 MS/MA Students must petition the program office in writing for an extension of the time limit, which may be granted only under extenuating circumstances.
 There is no minimum time limitation for completion of the MS/MA.